 Many people have been through the justice system, and each person's journey is different.
-Some can secure and sustain employment using their own connections, strengths, and networks of support; others require more intensive support than we can offer.
+Some can secure and sustain employment using their own connections, strengths, and networks of support, and are more confident about their future.
+Others have very complex needs, are very far from the labour market and face challenges that require more intensive support than we can offer.

 Turnaround's transitional employment model works to enable those in between - people for whom a period of transitional employment, and/or effective coaching and supportive relationships can make the difference in securing and sustaining a conventional job.
-Our transitional employment opportunities offer the benefits of routine, agency, and social interaction; they help to raise people's self-esteem, improve their mental health, and change how they are seen by themselves and others; and they provide them with the means to support themselves and contribute to others.
+During a crucial period of transition in their lives, our transitional employment opportunities offer the benefits of routine, agency, and social interaction; they help to raise people's self-esteem, improve their mental health, and change how they are seen by themselves and others; and they provide them with the means to support themselves and contribute to others.

 We offer each of our transitional employees a minimum of two days' employment per week, on an initial 12-month contract.
+Some request to work more days per week, and where we have work available, we seek to provide for that.
 Some people stay for less than 12 months, others seek extensions to their contracts to give them more time to ready themselves for conventional employment.
-As they move through their time as a transitional employee, our Coach works with them to help identify follow-on employment opportunities.
+As they move through their time as a transitional employee our Coach works with them to help identify follow-on employment opportunities.

 Over the next three years, we plan to continue the expansion of the number of transitional employment opportunities we offer.
 We will do this by securing more business for our enterprises, and working with a group of women with lived experience of the justice system to co-create an enterprise that will be more appealing to women as a source of employment.